-- Start searching for nice shells or stones to make a collection, and after a while leave them “apparently” alone.
-They will start to find more beautiful treasures and will run to show them to you – encourage them to go and find more in the water where they always look shinier.
+- Start searching for nice shells or stones to make a “collection”.
+After that, leave them “apparently” alone.
+They will start to find more beautiful treasures and will run to show them to you.
+Encourage them to go and find more.

-- Kids will also notice that it’s fun to play with the small waves going back and forth on their legs, while standing near the water
+- Kids will also notice that it’s fun to play with the small waves going back and forth on their legs.

 - Little by little encourage them to enter the water and make splashes.

 - Enter the water yourself and show them how enjoyable it is – play with them and make them splash more